alexambarch/rutht/README.md

 The only functions I have concrete plans to implement are the ones detailed in section 3 of [John McCarthy's original Lisp paper](http://www-formal.stanford.edu/jmc/recursive.html)

 I am aware that the structure of a system to compile Lisp is in section 4, but I thought it would be more fun to wing it.
 If I end up needing help (which I probably will) then I will likely end up referencing it.

+# Citations
+`string_parser.rs` taken from nom's example string parser.
+I did not want to have to come up with string parsing on my own as there are too many pitfalls to think about when trying to parse unescaped arbitrary strings.